Ja'Marr Chase Player Prop Bets for NFL Week 18 - Cincinnati vs. Cleveland - NewsBreak

 - Chase has been the target of 124 of his team's 526 passing attempts this season, or 23.6% of the target share.

-- Chase (12 red zone targets) has been the recipient of 21.1% of his team's 57 red zone pass attempts.
+- With 12 targets in the red zone this season, Chase has been on the receiving end of 21.1% of his team's 57 red zone pass attempts.

+- The Bengals, who rank fifth in the NFL in points scored, have attempted a pass 55.7% of the time while opting for the ground attack 44.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Browns.